ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 ## Introduction

-The Avalanche Rust SDK is a developer toolkit composed of power building and primitive types.
+The Avalanche Rust SDK is a developer toolkit composed of powerful building blocks and primitive types.
 This tutorial will walk you through the creation of a simple VM known as the [TimestampVM](https://github.com/ava-labs/timestampvm-rs) using the SDK.
 Each block in the TimestampVM's blockchain contains a monotonically increasing